ProvableHQ/welcome/documentation/developer/language/11_console.md

 ```

 :::info
-The console assert function does not produce any constraints in the circuit.
+The `console.assert` function does not produce any constraints in the circuit.
 This makes it ideal for testing!
 :::

 ## Console Log, Debug, and Error